Private Mushroom Walks

 2 Hours - $225-425 (depending on the walk leader) for 1 to 8 people of any age. $20 for each additional person.
 Maximum of 20 people.
 There may be an additional mileage charge.
 Special pricing/bartering may be available to educators.

 Anyone who is interested in fungi!
 People who have booked private walks include farmers, home-school groups, neighbors with families, outdoor guides, party-throwing hipsters, famous actors, land owners, garden clubs, mushroom clubs, libraries, nature centers, foodies, permaculture groups, nature photographers, scientists, hippies, hobbyists, & homesteaders.

-We are committed to providing an inclusive environment for all, regardless of gender, age, gender identity, race, health status, national origin, relationship status, sexual orientation, disability, ethnicity, socioeconomic status, and religion.
+We are committed to providing an inclusive environment for all, regardless of gender, identity, age, race, health status, national origin, relationship status, sexual orientation, disability, ethnicity, socioeconomic status, and religion.

 Private walks can be held on your land or a nearby woods that you would like to explore.
 If you are unsure of a location, we can help chose a place to walk.